algebris/bb-blockprocessor/README.md

 # BB block processor

-As a part of BB backend experimental envoronment there are two modules at the moment.
+As a part of BB backend experimental environment there are two modules at the moment.
 *BlockProcessor* intended to work with blockchain fetching and processing transactions directly via RPC port.
 And *Rest API* which intended for querying processed data.
 They both use the same database (Redis).